vencha90/taxi-sim/README.md

 ------------------
 A final year undergraduate project for the degree of BSc (Honours) in Computing Science (Business Computing) at the [Department of Computing Science] of the [University of Aberdeen].

-TODO!
 Please see the [Report] for a project abstract and a detailed description of the project.
 Included in the report but also available separately are:

-- TODO! a [User Manual] for instructions on basic usage of the software,
+- a [User Manual] for instructions on basic usage of the software,
-- TODO! a [Maintenance Manual] for instructions on advanced usage and development help.
+- a [Maintenance Manual] for instructions on advanced usage and development help.

 The results of the experiments are available here: [Result Dataset]